Amin-Partovi/CheMondis/README.md

 # Documentation

-### This Project is written by React library and Redux and Redux Toolkit used for state management.
+### This Project is written by React library, Redux and Redux Toolkit used for state management.

 JSONPlaceholder API used to fetch data